1-vn/OneVNBrowser/Privacy.md

 ## Crash reports sending

-Yuzu Browser is stable and works fine but you may still experience few errors and crashes.
+OneVN Browser is stable and works fine but you may still experience few errors and crashes.
 The information about these crashes is important to us so the issues can be fixed immediately and the software is running efficiently again.
 Although the developer is able to get reports when the app crashes, you can also speed up the process by informing the developer.
-If you encounter a bug during the use of this software, please open an [issue](https://github.com/hazuki0x0/YuzuBrowser/issues/new) on GitHub and it will be fixed in due time.
+If you encounter a bug during the use of this software, please open an [issue](https://github.com/hazuki0x0/OneVNBrowser/issues/new) on GitHub and it will be fixed in due time.
 When submitting a crash report, please provide a logcat to help the developer pinpoint the cause of the crash quickly and fix it accordingly.

 ---

 ## Service Providers

-Yuzu Browser depends on the services of third-party services to facilitate its operations and to perform service-related services or to assist in analyzing how the services of the software are used.
+OneVN Browser depends on the services of third-party services to facilitate its operations and to perform service-related services or to assist in analyzing how the services of the software are used.
 These third-party tools may have access to your Personal Data only to perform these tasks on the developer's behalf and are obligated not to disclose or use it for any other purpose.

 Link to the privacy policy of third party service providers used by the app;